venenux/alpine-wiki/tutorials/alpine-howto-apcupsd-service.md

 that is USB cable only, there are some models that uses a internal serial by a RJ45 connector those can be manage also by USB or network, but you must take care of such configuration.

-The most important part is the DEVICE/UPSTYPE combination, the most problematic are the SmartUPS with SERIAL or RJ45 connectors, specially the last one will need a special cable named as "smart signalling cable" that can be SERIAL: http://www.apcupsd.org/manual/manual.html#smart-custom-cable-for-smartupses or can be USBSERIAL: http://www.apcupsd.org/manual/manual.html#custom-rj45-smart-signalling-cable-for-backups-cs-models
+The **most important part is the DEVICE/UPSTYPE combination**, the most problematic are the SmartUPS with SERIAL or RJ45 connectors, specially the last one will need a special cable named as "smart signalling cable" that can be SERIAL: http://www.apcupsd.org/manual/manual.html#smart-custom-cable-for-smartupses or can be USBSERIAL: http://www.apcupsd.org/manual/manual.html#custom-rj45-smart-signalling-cable-for-backups-cs-models so **beware! if you use "usb" type, the DEVICE must be blank, otherwise must be defined based on UPSTYPE**

 Here the commands to configure the device using model ES 600M1 that is usb pure device: